-The M.S. program in community counseling is intended for individuals who wish to serve as professional counselors in a variety of human service and community mental health agencies.
+M.S.
+Program.
+This program is intended for individuals who wish to serve as professional counselors in a variety of human service and community mental health agencies.
 Students may choose elective courses in selected areas of specification such as youth counseling, substance abuse counseling and mental health counseling.
-The program meets the academic requirement for licensure as a professional counselor in Oklahoma.
+The program is designed to meet the academic requirement for licensure as a professional counselor in Oklahoma and the standards set by CACREP for national accreditation.